 Tufts Medical Center

 Tufts Medical Center is the primary teaching hospital for the residency program.
-Tufts Medical Center consists of an adult hospital of 415 beds and a pediatric hospital (Floating Hospital for Children) of 128 beds.
+Tufts Medical Center consists of an adult hospital of 415 beds and a pediatric hospital (Tufts Children's Hospital) of 128 beds.
 In this capacity it serves as a major tertiary care referral center for Rhode Island, Maine, Massachusetts, Connecticut, and New Hampshire.
 Call duties are from home.

 7:00-7:30 a.m.
 Inpatient walk rounds/chalk talks with attendings

 7:30-8:00 a.m.
 Mock oral board exam: Attending vs. Resident